-No matter what type of rental property in Malta or Gozo you live in, be it a countryside townhouse or a modern apartment in a city centre, you will need to liaise with your landlord or landlady at some stage.
-At RE/MAX Lettings we training our letting associates to do their utmost to guide the hundreds of tenants we meet on a daily basis.
+No matter what type of rental property in Malta or Gozo you live in, be it a countryside townhouse for let or a modern apartment for rent in a city centre, you will need to liaise with your landlord or landlady at some stage.
+At RE/MAX Lettings we train our letting associates to do their utmost to guide the hundreds of tenants we meet on a daily basis.

-Irrelevant if you are searching for a property for rent in Malta or Gozo on a long-term or short-term real estate in Malta, manners are advisable in any situation, especially when dealing with your landlord.
-There may be minor or major issues with your rental property that you will need to work with your landlord to resolve, but no matter who you feel may be at fault, it is in your best interests to be patient, open to compromise, and to always maintain a polite, respectful and professional approach in your communications.
+Irrelevant if you are searching for a property for rent in Malta or Gozo on a long-term or short-term basis, manners are advisable in any situation, especially when dealing with your landlord.
+There may be minor or major issues with your rental property that you will need to work with your landlord to resolve, but no matter whom you feel may be at fault, it is in your best interests to be patient, open to compromise and to always maintain a polite, respectful and professional approach in your communications.
 Read more about some tips on how to build a relationship with your landlord.

-Maintaining an accurate paper trail for your rental property, not only of any documentation but also of all your communications with your landlord, is good practice in general as well as invaluable should there be a later dispute.
+Maintaining an accurate paper trail for your rental property in Malta, not only of any documentation but also of all your communications with your landlord, is good practice in general as well as invaluable should there be a later dispute.
 It is advisable that you make all communications in writing where possible, particularly of any requested repairs so the landlord can address the problem with all the necessary details on paper.

 It may seem obvious, but the best way to keep on the right side of your landlord is to never miss or be late on a rent payment.
 Take the time to set up an automatic payment via your bank, or set up text or email reminders to notify you when your rent is due.
 In the unlikely event of a dispute, a good track record of rent payments is the best incentive for your landlord to resolve the matter quickly and in your favour.

 Landlords appreciate that good tenants are difficult to come by, and so they may even offer you incentives to prolong your rental period such as a fixed rent amount for a certain time, added amenities, or even a reduced rent.